johnomotani/multigifview/README.md

 * zoom to scale factor - enter number (in %) into box in bottom panel and press enter

-* quit - q, Ctrl-q, Ctrl-w, Ctrl-x or close the window
+* quit - q, Ctrl-q, Ctrl-w, Ctrl-x, button in bottom right or close the window

 Command line argumens: